Myanmar: Karen rebels seize army base near Thai border | DW | 27.04.2021

 "Our troops captured the Burmese military camp," KNU foreign affairs chief Padoh Sah Taw Nee told news agencies.

 Fighting occurred near the Salween river which seperates Myanmar and Thailand.
-Thai villagers could hear gunfire from the clashes.
+Thai villagers said they could hear gunfire from the clashes.

 Taw Nee said that the group is collecting information on the number of injuries and deaths from the fighting between Karen forces and Myanmar's military.